haxtheweb/create/src/templates/webcomponent/hax/README.md

 # <%= name %>
-HAX The Web Boilerplate based on OpenWC intended to quick start contribution via Vercel and web components ecosystems.
+DDD + Lit web component based on OpenWC toolchain.
+This is intended to provide the following:
+- Look good via DDD, HAX design system
+- Simple, easy to read code via Lit
+- Great workflow via OpenWC tooling + Vercel for sharing demos
+- Simplify contribution to the HAX ecosystem
+- Publish and distribute via npmjs.com

-## Install
+## Install dependencies
-- `yarn install` - installs dependencies to get workin
+- `npm install` - installs dependencies so you can work

-## Scripts
+## Commands
-- `yarn start` runs your web component for development, reloading on file changes
+- `npm start` - runs your web component for development, reloading on file changes
-- `yarn run build` builds your web component and outputs it in your `dist` directory for placement on web servers in a compiled form
+- `npm run build` - builds your web component and outputs it in your `dist` directory for placement on web servers in a compiled form.
+Vercel automatically does this on commit to github.
+- `npm run release` - this will build your code, update the version, and publish it to npm for others to use

 ## Working with your web component
-- edit files in the `/src/` directory
+- edit `/src/<%= name %>.js`
+- edit your 'demo' by modifying `./index.html`
+- add dependencies using `npm install --save @whatever/repo` or editing `./package.json` directly
 - if you must reference additional non-JS files, ensure you use the `new URL('./my-file.jpg', import.meta.url).href` syntax so that it builds correctly
+- if you add additional `.js` files / web components then place them under `/src/`
+- to improve HAX wiring edit file in `/lib/<%= name %>.haxProperties.json`

 ## Recommended setup
 - Load VS code in 1 window to project root